 254. Application of Corporations Act — reissue of redeemed debentures

-Debentures issued by a co-operative to any of its members or employees are declared to be applied Corporations legislation matters for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the Corporations Act section 124(1)(b) or 563AAA as if a co-operative were a company.
+Debentures issued by a co-operative to any of its members or employees are declared to be applied Corporations legislation matters for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to the Corporations Act section 563AAA as if a co-operative were a company.

+[Section 254 amended by No. 7 of 2016 s.
+90.]

 255. Compulsory loan by member to co-operative

-(1) A co-operative may require its members to lend money, with or without security, to the co-operative, in accordance with a proposal approved by special resolution of the co-operative.
+(1) A co-operative may require its members to lend money, with or without security, to the co-operative, in accordance with a proposal approved by special resolution of the co-operative passed by a special postal ballot.

 (2) The proposal cannot require a loan to be for a term of more than 7 years or another term prescribed by the regulations.